joshuajnoble/CIID2018p5/wiki/assignments/day2.md

-## Bowl of definitions -
+BOWL OF DEFINITIONS / CONCEPTS -

 Take the definition/concept you picked out of the hat.
 Make a sketch that communicates a metaphor for it.
 [Favorite example](http://taeyoonchoi.com/2014/12/3771/)

-## Working on the interface concepts -
+WORKING ON THE INTERFACE IDEAS -

 How will the person interact with your interface?
 How will it be "performed"?

 What is the input?
+Can you sketch it out by hand?
+In code?
-Feel free to try to find some examples of this.
+Try to find some examples of this.
 Google p5+ (your input) or look at the other [p5 libraries](https://p5js.org/libraries/) or look at [p5 examples](https://p5js.org/examples/).

 * mouse press, mouse click, keyboard, keyboard arrows
 * camera, sound (sensed in room), image, mobile device (tricky to play certain sound though)